133 - The Past Times with Wil Anderson

 That's debatable, honestly.

-yeah I will say this this this has not been the early call this has been this no this has been in the works since the newspaper we're going to be talking about today was actually published yeah
+This has been in the works since the newspaper we're going to be talking about today was actually published.

-this was gonna this was originally a topical podcast when you asked me to do it
+This was originally a topical podcast when you asked me to do it.

 I'm really good.